Gilded Age: Economic growth

 During the 1870s and 1880s, the U.S. economy rose at the fastest rate in its history, with real wages, wealth, GDP, and capital formation all increasing rapidly.
-For example, between 1865 and 1898, the output of wheat increased by 256%, corn by 222%, coal by 800%, and miles of railway track by 567%.
+For example, from 1865 to 1898, the output of wheat increased by 256%, corn by 222%, coal by 800%, and miles of railway track by 567%.
 Thick national networks for transportation and communication were created.
 The corporation became the dominant form of business organization, and a scientific management revolution transformed business operations.

 By the beginning of the 20th century, gross domestic product and industrial production in the United States led the world.
 Kennedy reports that "U.S. national income, in absolute figures in per capita, was so far above everybody else's by 1914."
 Per capita income in the United States was $377 in 1914 compared to Britain in second place at $244, Germany at $184, France at $153, and Italy at $108, while Russia and Japan trailed far behind at $41 and $36.

 London remained the financial center of the world until 1914, yet the United States' growth caused foreigners to ask, as British author W. T. Stead wrote in 1901, "What is the secret of American success?"
 The businessmen of the Second Industrial Revolution created industrial towns and cities in the Northeast with new factories, and hired an ethnically diverse industrial working class, many of them new immigrants from Europe.